-Monopile decommisioning on amalia offshore wind farm
+Monopile decommissioning on amalia offshore wind farm

-MONOPILE DECOMMISIONING ON AMALIA OFFSHORE WIND FARM
+MONOPILE DECOMMISSIONING ON AMALIA OFFSHORE WIND FARM

 In 2018, the CAPE VLT-320 Tandem was used to upend and install a 4 meter diameter monopile with a length of 56.6 meter at the Amalia Offshore Wind Farm off the Dutch coast.
 In October 2021, the CAPE VLT-320 Tandem was used again to decommission the monopile as part of the DOT FOX project.